JustArchiNET/ArchiBot/Brain/README.md

 Documentation is available **[here](http://developer.syn.co.in/tutorial/siml/elements/siml.html)**, where you will find a full list of the Elements that can be used in a .siml file.

+If you want to test code locally or just check how everything works Synthetic Intelligence Network offers a free tool to develop SIML called **[Syn Bot Studio](http://simlbot.com)**.
+Just load the project and switch to the Console tab to test!

 ---

 Every user is welcome to contribute to ArchiBoT's AI!
 In order to do so: